andresgongora/synth-shell/README.md

 ### Uninstallation
 It's hard to say goodbye, but we had good times together, didn't we? :)
-Simply run the following commands and everything will be as before:
 ```
 git clone --recursive https://github.com/andresgongora/synth-shell.git
 chmod +x synth-shell/setup.sh